 Back in Mayfair, perhaps the most non-traditional of all the Christmas trees in London is the one in Claridge’s.
-The hotel is known for having a different designer take charge of the tree each year, and in 2017 it’s none other than Chanel’s creative director, Karl Lagerfeld.
-He has turned the tree upside down—literally—and made it more fashionable than most women in Mayfair.
+The hotel is known for having a different designer take charge of the tree each year, making it more fashionable than most women in Mayfair.

 7. Christmas Tree in St Pancras International

 Up in King’s Cross, the annual Christmas tree in St Pancras International train station might just be my favorite.
 While the theme changes every year, the tree is always creative—one year it was covered in teddy bears—and tall enough that it never fails to catch my eye as I walk by.